Bylaws

 Section 2: Vacancies

 A vacancy shall occur if a person ceases to be a Board member.
-If any vacancy shall occur on the Board during an unexpired term, the remaining members of the Board may select a new officer or director; such persons shall serve until the next annual meeting of the membership, at which time a new election for this post shall be held.
-A Board member shall be considered for removal from office if he or she misses two Board meetings during the current term or fails to remain a member in good standing of the Academy.
-Attendance at the Mid-Year may be in person or virtual.
+If any vacancy occurs on the Board during an unexpired term, or representation from a significant group of membership is not maintained in the open elections, the remaining members of the Board may select a new officer or director; such persons shall serve until the next annual meeting of the membership, at which time a new election for this post shall be held.
+At the discretion of the President, a Board member may be considered for removal from office if he or she misses two Board meetings during the current term or fails to remain a member in good standing of the Academy.

 Section 3: Annual Meetings of the Board of Directors

-The Board of Directors shall meet at least once a year, generally in conjunction with the annual meeting of the membership.
+The Board of Directors shall meet at least quarterly, generally face-to-face in conjunction with the annual meeting of the membership and virtually for other meetings.
 The President shall notify officers and directors at least one month in advance of any meeting date.
-Four members of the Board of Directors shall constitute a quorum for any meeting.
+More than fifty percent (50%) of members of the Board of Directors shall constitute a quorum for any meeting.
 All motions shall be carried by a majority vote of the officers and directors present and voting.
 Minutes shall be kept of all meetings of the Board, under the supervision of the Vice President-Communications.

 Section 4: Special Meetings of the Board of Directors